tnear/sql/WriteAheadLogging.md

 `sqlite> pragma journal_mode=wal;`

 ### How failures are handled
 A system may crash at any point in writing data to a database.
 Upon restarting, the system checks the log to learn if the last operation finished completely.
-The system consults the WAL and compare the current database state against the log.
+The system consults the WAL and compares the current database state against the log.
 Based on this comparison, the program can decide to undo operations or continue to achieve a "safe" state.

 ### Advantages of WAL over rollback journal
 - Faster for most scenarios.